Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Due to their similar sounding names and the fact that they are both government programs typically benefiting seniors and the disabled under the age of 65, Medicaid and Medicare are often confused.
 It is important to understand that each is its own distinct program and each has different qualification requirements.

 Medicaid, on the other hand, is designed to help individuals pay for long term care in a nursing facility, assisted living residence, and sometimes at-home.
 If you have no knowledge or experience with Medicaid, don’t worry.
 Most people are in the same boat.
 While Medicaid is funded by both the federal government and the state of New Jersey, it is administered solely at the state level through the County Board of Social Services.
 This means that rules will vary depending on what county you are in.
-Compliance with Medicaid qualifications is a necessity, as New Jersey has extremely strict requirements that must be followed if you wish to receive assistance.
-Since Medicare doesn’t provide coverage for Alzheimer’s and many other diseases affecting seniors, it is important that you consult an experienced NJ Elder Care attorney to make sure you are in compliance with these requirements.
-Otherwise, should you lack long term care insurance, you will be forced to pay for the care of your loved one out of your own pocket if you fail to qualify for NJ Medicaid.
+Compliance with Medicaid qualifications is a necessity.
+New Jersey has extremely strict requirements that must be followed if you wish to receive assistance.
+Since Medicare doesn’t provide coverage for Alzheimer’s and many other diseases affecting seniors, it is important that you consult an experienced NJ Elder Care attorney to make sure you follow these requirements.
+Otherwise, should you lack long term care insurance, you will be forced to pay for the care of your loved one out of his or her own pocket if they fail to qualify for NJ Medicaid.

 Here is a brief breakdown of the two government-funded programs: